yorkeyao/VehicleX/Unity Source/README.md

 * Please make sure the resolution of the game is 1920*1080.
 It can be controled in the game tab.
 * If you see error CS1061: 'RawImage' does not contain a definition for 'm_Texture'.
 Please open this file and replace all content with ./Script/RawImage.cs.
 * Due to copyright issues.
-We are only able to release part of vehilce models in source code.
+We are only able to release part of vehicle models in source code.
 The build version has all vehicle models included.

 ## Separate 3D models